Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 Much like the Kraken Kitty, these also display a bass-heavy output.
 The audio quality improves when going into audio settings and selecting the “YOWU 3G” and not the one with the “Hands-Free” tag.

-Depending on the color, some models resemble cat ears, whereas the others look like fox ears.
+Depending on the color, some models resemble cat ears, whereas others look like fox ears.

 Classified as gaming headphones, they come with RGB lights and 7.1 surround sound for a stellar gaming experience.